GuadaIt/APOD-gallery/README.md

 # apod-gallery
 Want to see some cool pictures courtesy of the Astronomy Picture Of The Day?
-Click on the link down below! https://apod-gallery.vercel.app/
+Click on the link! https://apod-gallery.vercel.app/

 ## Project setup